This page the gives brief advice to parents and signposts to further resources if needed.

 - Don’t let them lie about their age, most social media sites (such as Facebook, Twitter and Snapchat) are not for children under 13.
 There is more guidance here

-Games Consoles – such as Xbox or Playstation – all have parental controls which can be enabled in the ‘Settings’ .
-However, they only work if your child is playing on account which has their information.
-In other words if the console knows how old the player is!
+Games Consoles – such as Nintendo Switch, Xbox or Playstation – all have parental controls which can be enabled in the ‘Settings’ .
+These only work if your child is playing on account which has their information.
+In other words if the console needs to know how old the player is.

-Get Safer Online also covers many aspects on online security such as online banking, identity theft and keeping children safe.
+Get Safer Online also covers many aspects on online security such as online banking, identity theft, viruses and keeping children safe.

 If you have a child who is due to start Secondary School find more information here.